 Bob Johnson Court, located in the King Center Gymnasium, plays host to basketball and volleyball competitions.
 The court was named in honor of the former E&H Athletic Director and men's basketball coach on January 19, 2008.
 Coach Johnson built a national reputation for his coaching, and led five teams to the NCAA playoffs, including two which reached the Sweet 16.

 The arena seats 1,240 spectators and the floor was replaced in 2008 making it one of the premier small college basketball and volleyball venues in the Southeast.

 The King Center also houses an aquatics facility that was made possible by an incentive gift by the King family in 1975.
 It is used by the Wasps' intercollegiate women’s swimming program, Physical Education classes, and students, faculty, staff and alumni.
 The 25-meter, six-lane pool is equipped with state-of-the-art timing equipment for competitive meets.
 An outdoor patio can be accessed through large roll-up doors.
-The aquatics facility is available for rentals such as pool parties or swimming competitions.
-In the winter of 2012, the E&H Aquatics Center is also the home of the Patrick Henry High School and Chilhowie High School swimming teams.
+The E&H Aquatics Center is also the home of the Patrick Henry High School and Chilhowie High School swimming teams.
 Each year, Patrick Henry and Chilhowie host a large invitational meet for high schools across Southwest Virginia.

 The Robert W. Gibson III Fitness Center was completed as an addition to the King Center in 2000.
 In addition to expanding the amount of office and locker room space, a 5,000 square foot weight room and two racquetball courts were added.
 The weight room houses free weights, selectorized equipment, treadmills and ellipticals.
 An extensive upgrade was completed during the summers of 2014 and 2015, with six double-sided racks and other high-level training equipment added.
-The fitness center is available to students, faculty, staff and alumni.
+The fitness center is available to students, faculty and staff.

 Emory & Henry athletes have played baseball on the current location, which was moved to make way for the King Center, since 1970.
 The field is named after T.L.
 Porterfield and Chauncey DeVault.
 Porterfield served the college for many years in various capacities.
 He served as business manager, athletic director and football coach.
 DeVault, a member of the class of 1933, served for many years as the commissioner of the Appalachian League.